Faithaigo/hr-system-capstone/README.md

 ## 🚀 Live Demo (No Local Setup Required)

-If you just want to explore the project without setting up your local environment, you can access the live demo here:
+If you just want to explore the API without setting up your local environment, you can access it here:

 [**Click here to visit the live API!**](https://hr-system-management-app.onrender.com/swagger/)